Japanese Trains & Subways

 The Shinkansen obviously remains the most popular train above its frontiers.
-It is a high speed train (bullet train) inaugurated in October 1964 by the national Japanese railway company JR.
+It is a high-speed train (bullet train) inaugurated in October 1964 by the national Japanese railway company JR.

 Its very precise functioning and very high quality level both contribute to its flawless popularity but, beyond the Shinkansen, there is a vast railway network extremely dense in Japan, as well as very local ones.
-This broad web, managed by tens of private railway companies, build a smart coverage all across the archipelago.
+This broad web, managed by dozens of private railway companies, build a smart coverage all across the archipelago.

 Note that Japan is home to 45 out of the 50 most crowded train stations in the world, including the 23 first of the ranking.
 Here is the top 5:

 - Shinjuku (Tokyo): 1,26 billion travelers every year

 - Umeda (Osaka): 820 million